Interactions-Nexus/Nexus-Wiki/interactions/int-incident.md

 - Failure to confirm to the arm internal processes as outlined.

+- Any requested information is not provided after the NDA lapses or the project is completed.

 ## Critical Incidents
 The following violations but not limited to will be filed under critical internal reports.
 These might even be later referred to the judicairy for investigation.